 One of the things that can make the college baseball recruiting process so difficult to understand is that every college program out there is doing something and looking for something a little bit different than the next.
 Sure, there are important trends and certain absolutes that every program will use, but each program will do things just a little differently.
-Take the following question from our 2018 College Coaches Survey as an example.
+Take the following question from our College Coaches Survey the last two years as an example.
 We asked college coaches:

 How often do you find players who end up in your program using the following methods?